Self-catering Lodges and Cottages – Nidderdale, Yorkshire Dales

 Local market towns and villages are close by, as well as the Yorkshire Dales National Park and many well-known places of interest.
 Larger towns such as Harrogate, Ripon, Skipton and York are all easily accessible and offer additional attractions.
 If you want to expore by foot, bike or car we are perfectly situated to take advantage of what the area offers.

 Time for you to relax

 Just because winter is here, it doesn't mean that there is nothing to do and see!
 In fact nothing could be further from the truth!

-The rich colours of autumn are upon us and the crisp early mornings are here to cherish and enjoy.
+Spring will soon be on its way, Snowdrops ae already flowering and the first signs of daffodils are here.
 The shorter days and low light pollution mean stars can be seen in the skies which are invisible in the towns and cities.
 The roads are quieter and the various things to see and do are less busy.
 So, if you can, why wait to high season to take a well-deserved break?
 The only thing to really consider is to bring more suitable clothing, but after having spent the day exploring, what better to come back to a warm snug and cosy Cottage or Scandinavian Lodge to unwind with a big cup of tea, coffee or whatever else takes your fancy!

 In addition and available for all our guests

 Helme Pasture has been owned and independently managed by the same family for over 60 years, with the move away from a rundown working farm to holiday accommodation taking place in the 1970’s.